lexedata/lexedata/Manual/Manual.md

     + [7.1 Editing raw data through GitHub](#71-editing-raw-data-through-github)

 ## 1. Introduction
 Lexedata is a set of tools for managing, editing, and annotating large lexical datasets in CLDF.
 In order to use lexedata you need to be somewhat familiar with the command line and git.
-Below we give the basics you need to get started, as well as some useful links for more information.
+Below we give the basics on the CLDF data format, command line navigation and git that you need to get started, as well as some useful links for more information.
+Finally we describe how commands are organized in lexedata, and we introduce some terminology we will be using in the manual.

-TODO: add stuff here about lexedata architecture and organization
+Lexedata is open access software in development.
+Please report any problems and suggest any improvements you would like to see by [opening an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-repository) on the [Lexedata GitHub repository](https://github.com/Anaphory/lexedata/tree/master).

 ### 1.1 The CLDF format
 The CLDF format is designed for sharing and reusing comparative linguistic data.
 A CLDF lexical dataset consists of a series of .csv files, a .json file describing the structure of each .csv file and their inter-relationships, and a .bib file containing the relevant sources.
 A typical CLDF lexical dataset consists of the following .csv files: languages.csv, concepts.csv, forms.csv, cognatesets.csv, and cognates.csv.
 However, not all files are necessary: the bare minimum is forms.csv.